Why Choose Cedars-Sinai Marina del Rey Hospital for Peptic Ulcers Treatment?

 Peritonitis is a medical emergency that requires immediate attention and surgical intervention.

 Most peptic ulcers can be effectively treated with medication if the symptoms are addressed as soon as the patient notices them.
 The duration of recovery is typically between four and eight weeks.
-Most symptoms should subside within the first two weeks of treatment, when the patient is usually prescribed a combination of antibiotics and acid-suppressing medicine.
+Most symptoms should subside within the first two weeks of treatment when the patient is usually prescribed a combination of antibiotics and acid-suppressing medicine.
 After that, treatment will consist of only acid-suppressing medicine until the patient is completely recovered.

 Both gastric and duodenal ulcers can result from an infection of Helicobacter pylori bacteria, or by an excessive amount of nonsteroidal anti-inflammatory drugs.
 Both exhibit very similar symptoms.
 Pain is usually what helps distinguish one type from the other.
-While the patient may experience pain and discomfort shortly after a meal with a gastric ulcer, symptoms caused by duodenal ulcer generally occur when the stomach is empty and may often be alleviated by eating.
+While the patient may experience pain and discomfort shortly after a meal with a gastric ulcer, symptoms caused by duodenal ulcers generally occur when the stomach is empty and may often be alleviated by eating.
 Nevertheless, diagnosing any type of peptic ulcer should never be based solely on factors such as pain.
 If a peptic ulcer is suspected, further tests and examinations are necessary for a conclusive diagnosis.

 Another difference between gastric and duodenal ulcers is their healing time.
 Generally, gastric ulcers require a longer recovery period than duodenal ulcers.
 For this reason, a duodenal ulcer that does not show any sign of healing and is unresponsive to treatment could indicate a more serious condition, such as duodenal cancer.
 In this case, a biopsy is recommended in order to confirm or infirm the presence of cancerous cells in the ulcer.